Debaucus/keychain/README.md

 - **auth**: Optional authentication parameters for Rotom API (`user` and `pass`).
 - **urls**:
   - `status`: The Klefki API URL to fetch device statuses.
-  - `resolve`: The Rotom URL to trigger device restarts.
+  - `rotom`: The Rotom URL to trigger device restarts, needs port.
 - **devices**: A list of devices, with the expected number of workers.
 Devices with `0` authed workers when they have a higher value will trigger a restart request.

 ## Usage